brian-c-moore/cof/README.md

 ---

 ### Q: **Where should we start?**
 **A:** If you’re new to the concept, try mapping out your current incident or request statuses into a left-to-right flow.
 Look for overlapping or ambiguous statuses that might be masking bottlenecks.
-You can introduce clarity by renaming or splitting statuses based on the different kinds of work being performed. **Getting Started** lays out process at a high level.
+You can introduce clarity by renaming or splitting statuses based on the different kinds of work being performed.

 ---